-How to Hang Curtains With & Without Drilling
+How to Hang Curtains

 Measure for Curtains in 5 Steps

-- Kiss: Curtains barely touch the floor
+Kiss: Curtains gently touch the floor.

-3. Measure Your Window Depth
+Measure Window Depth

 Depending on the size of your window, you may need to buy multiple curtain panels, an extra long curtain rod and center support brackets.